Cone Peak

-Cone Peak is the second highest mountain in the Santa Lucia Range in the Ventana Wilderness of the Los Padres National Forest.
+Cone Peak (indigenous name: Ts’owém) is the second highest mountain in the Santa Lucia Range in the Ventana Wilderness of the Los Padres National Forest.
 It rises nearly a vertical mile only 3 mile from the coast as the crow flies.
 This is one of the steepest gradients from ocean to summit in the contiguous United States.
 The average gradient from sea level to summit is around 33%, which is steeper than the average gradient from Owens Valley to the summit of Mount Whitney.
 Near the mountain summit, the oak woodland and chaparral transitions to a pine forest with a few rare Santa Lucia Firs.
 Junipero Serra Peak at 5,865 ft is the highest peak in the coastal region.